CyVerse-learning-materials/DOI_request_quickstart/docs/after.md

 Metadata, the description about your data, is key to getting your dataset noticed in the world wide web.
 Search engines and bibliographic aggregators index the metadata that you create to obtain a DOI.
 Thus, it is important that you do the following:

-:   -   Make sure the metadata are complete.
+-   Make sure the metadata are complete.
-    -   Include precise keywords in the \"Subject\" attribute. - Include descriptive terms about the science and themes involved in your research.
-These can go in the \"Subject\" attribute, but you can also create additional metadata attributes specific to your dataset.
+-   Include precise keywords in the "Subject" attribute. - Include descriptive terms about the science and themes involved in your research.
+These can go in the "Subject" attribute, but you can also create additional metadata attributes specific to your dataset.
-    -   Include methods used to generate the dataset in the
-        \"Description\" attribute, and in more detail in a Readme file.
+-   Include methods used to generate the dataset in the "Description" attribute, and in more detail in a Readme file.
 -   Describe the dataset for a broader audience so that they understand your research.
-Use the \"Description\" field for this.
+Use the "Description" field for this.
 -   If you or team members have an ORCID ID, make sure to include it in the metadata.

 ## 5.2.
 Publicize your dataset: